jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.

-In order to help non-AWS Load-Balancer detects the draining instance condition, the `cs-instance-watcher` daemon contains a pre-built algorithm that reject all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
+In order to help non-AWS Load-Balancer detects the draining instance condition, the `cs-instance-watcher` daemon contains an **optional** pre-built algorithm that rejects all new TCP connections toward a user-supplied list of ports while allowing the current established ones to continue.
 The external load-balancer health-checks will thus fail as soon as the instance falls in the `draining` state allowing a smooth redirection toward other serving instances without users noticing the event.
+This options uses `iptables` so the tool needs to be run as root when this feature is used.

-Users has also the option to write their own logic for reacting to `draining` or other states by providing user scripts.
+Users have also the option to write their own logic for reacting to `draining` (or other states) by providing user scripts.
 (See [Configuration](#Configuration)).

 ## Installation